flyerhzm/huangzhimin.com/_posts/2012-03-28-master-slave-replication-in-rails.markdown

 force_master? is a convenient way to manage your master/slave db on controller levels, you can also enable/disalbe master/slave for some specfied requests.

+Finally test your application and add ActiveRecord::Base.with_mater {}
+if necessary.

 [1]:https://www.ruby-toolbox.com/categories/Active_Record_Sharding